blockchainsllc/in3/dotnet/docs/api-dotnet.md

 # API Reference Dotnet

-Python bindings and library for in3.
-Go to our [readthedocs](https://in3.readthedocs.io/) page for more on usage.
+Dotnet bindings and library for in3.
+Go to our [readthedocs](https://in3.readthedocs.io/en/develop/api-dotnet.html) page for more on usage.

-This library is based on the [C version of Incubed](http://github.com/slockit/in3-c), which limits the compatibility for Cython, so please contribute by compiling it to your own platform and sending us a pull-request!
+This library is based on the [C version of Incubed](http://github.com/slockit/in3-c)

 ## Quickstart